Skip to content

 Attribute Type Description

-wall_time TimeSpan \| None Wall-clock time for the measurement, or None until the block or call exits.
+wall_time TimeSpan \| None Wall-clock time for the measurement (set on block/call exit; None before that, including during on_start).

-cpu_time TimeSpan \| None CPU time for the measurement, or None until the block or call exits.
+cpu_time TimeSpan \| None CPU time for the measurement (set on block/call exit; None before that, including during on_start).

 metadata dict[str, object] Key-value metadata (e.g. run id, tags).
 Defaults to {}.
 Mutate in place to add or change entries for this measurement.